Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 }
 ```

-Add the Spring Bean class into the same directory as the Spring boot starter class.
+Add the Spring Bean class into the same directory as the Spring Boot starter class.
 It doesn't have to be added to this
 directory, but in this case we are just testing it, so no need to organize too much.

 Now stop, build and start it up again: